VlachosGroup/matlab_VASP/README.md

 TO DO:
   1. create NEB input
-  2. Implement error handling
+  2. Implement error handling - throw an error if pseudopotential folder is not found
-  3. Squidward compatibility
-  4. Update VASP_Config_Read to handle different POSCAR formats

 Acknowledgements:
 These codes are improved, and built based on the original code written by previous people in the vlachos group: